Is This A Noun Or Pronoun

 • Create Cohesion: Pronouns help to connect ideas and create a sense of flow in your writing.
 By using pronouns to link sentences and paragraphs, you can create a cohesive and coherent piece of writing.

-• Emphasize Key Ideas: Pronouns can be used to emphasize key ideas and create a sense of focus in your writing.
+• underline Key Ideas: Pronouns can be used to underline key ideas and create a sense of focus in your writing.
 By using pronouns to highlight important concepts, you can draw your readers' attention to what matters most.

 • Vary Sentence Structure: Using a mix of nouns and pronouns can help you vary your sentence structure and make your writing more interesting.
 Experiment with different sentence patterns to find what works best for you.